DragonSake/progressive-web-apps-2223/README.md

 ### Start server

-Now you can start the server on your local dev environment with the following command.
+Now you can start the server on your local dev environment with the following command:

 ```
 npm run dev